deepdave2534/rock-paper-scissors/README.md

 # rock-paper-scissors
 The Odin Project - 3

-A simple rock-paper-scissors website using HTML and Javascript
+A simple rock-paper-scissors website using HTML, CSS and Javascript